Fitzy/website-scraper/README.md

 7. Multiple websites can be added using `WebsiteConfig` - but first check that a single website scrape works.
 8. Create `secrets.yml` - use `secrets-template.yml` as the template.
 9. Set `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` - see prerequisites section for details of how to get these.
+10. Set `SCREENSHOT_UPLOADS_S3_BUCKET_NAME` to be a unique s3 bucket name
-10. Run the Lambda function manually to check it's working as expected.
+11. Run the Lambda function manually to check it's working as expected.
 In the future it be triggered based on the schedule provided to CloudWatch rules.

 ## Database Structure
 ### WebsiteConfig